Does homeowners insurance cover dog bites?

 How to file a homeowners insurance dog bite claim

 The first step in filing a dog bite claim is to find out what your policy covers.
-You may be able to file a claim online by visiting your homeowners insurance provider’s website and following its steps.
-You can also contact your insurer, as many companies have 24/7 claims services.
+You may be able to file a claim online by visiting your homeowners insurance provider’s website and following outlined steps.
+You can also contact your insurer, as many companies have 24/7 claims service.
 If your policy was set up with a local agent, you might have to contact them during regular business hours.
-The policy paperwork you received when setting up your homeowners insurance policy, including your declarations page, usually has a phone number listed on it to contact customer service or the claims department.
+The paperwork you received when setting up your homeowners insurance policy, specifically your declarations page, usually has a phone number listed on it to contact customer service or the claims department.

 When filing a liability or medical payments claim for a dog bite, you may have to provide the following details to your insurance company: